paweljarosz/defarc/README.md

 	local attribute_table = defarc.get_attribute() -- will return a saved attribute, if there is any saved (selected by below functions)
 ```

-### .select_attribute_by_id(attribute_id)
+### select_attribute_by_id(attribute_id)
 Selects and saves a table with attribute data inside DefArc module.
 One need to provide a proper attribute id, otherwise it will save nil.

 * **PARAMETER:** `attribute_id` (string) - an id of a attribute from Arcweave JSON